 Use your training plan as a guide.
-Try to fit in your runs each week but give yourself the flexibility to skip some runs if life become hectic, you become sick, or if your body just needs an extra day to recover.
+Try to fit in your run/walks each week but give yourself the flexibility to skip some runs if life become hectic, you become sick, or if your body just peeds an extra day to recover if your body just needs an extra day to recover.